gmnrmyr/NumoraQ/docs/test_negative_feedback.md

 I will keep this updated as you do the changes and I test them.

 1) When user has 3 months degen and purchases another month, does he gets 4 months of degen or at least it shows on user_ui_config panel that he has 4 months of degen?
 No. Tested, still show 3 months.
+We use to at least allow users to update from 1 month to 3 months, but now not even that is working.

 2) Is purchase of tiers working via stripe?
 No. Stripe confirms purchase, our site confirms purchase but it still display user as newcomer despite having purchased a tier.